 Metal tiles provide a distinctive industrial or contemporary look and are highly durable.
 However, careful cleaning is necessary to prevent rust.
 Opt for stainless steel or pre-treated metals for better resistance to water damage.

 While ceramic and porcelain reign supreme for low-maintenance subway tile options, glass and metal can still be viable choices with proper care.
-By understanding the specific cleaning needs of each material and implementing tailored cleaning routines, you can achieve the desired aesthetic without sacrificing ease of upkeep.
+Understanding each material’s specific cleaning needs and using appropriate maintenance techniques, you can achieve the desired aesthetic without sacrificing ease of upkeep.

 Grout: The Achilles' Heel of Subway Tiles